matter-labs/zksync-web-era-docs/docs/api/go/getting-started.md

     "github.com/zksync-sdk/zksync2-go"
 )

-// first, init Ethereum Signer, from your mnemonic, and with the chain Id (in zkSync testnet case, 280) ethereumSigner, err := zksync2.NewEthSignerFromMnemonic("<mnemonic words>", 280)
+// first, init Ethereum Signer, from your mnemonic, and with the chain Id (in zkSync Era Testnet case, 280) ethereumSigner, err := zksync2.NewEthSignerFromMnemonic("<mnemonic words>", 280)

 // or from raw PrivateKey bytes